 Other very common symptoms associated with neck pain include headaches, known as ‘cervicogenic headaches’ and jaw pain or locked jaw.
 Also, if there is impingement there may be referring pain, numbness or tingling down the arms or hands and weakness.

-At Bendigo Osteo we provide remedial massage for 30/60min appointments.
+At Bendigo Osteo we provide Remedial Massage appointments.
 If you present with neck pain, your massage will include your neck, plus your head and upper back and maybe shoulders.
 If you are unsure whether to see an Osteopath or Massage Therapist click here.